LAST UPDATED: 2nd November 2020

 Here at BorrowMyDoggy, one of our aims is to keep our community as safe as possible.
 With the ongoing coronavirus situation many of you will have questions and concerns about your dogs (whether they’re borrowed or owned) and dog sharing at this uncertain time.
 We just wanted to address these concerns.

-Yes, you can now use BorrowMyDoggy as normal.
-However it is important that you follow the guidelines of your local government, and ensure that you stay safe by social distancing and limiting your contact with people and keeping good hygiene; like washing your hands and wearing a face covering.
+Yes, you can use BorrowMyDoggy, but it is important that you follow the guidelines of your local government.
+Ensure that you stay safe by social distancing, limiting your contact with people and keeping good hygiene; like washing your hands and wearing a face covering.

 You can review your government’s guidelines here: